joseph0x45/certus/README.md

 And last the [EXPECT] delimiter marks the end of the body and it is the part where you tell certus what response status you expect by using the syntax **HTTP status_code**.

 # Roadmap
 In the coming version certus will be able to validate the headers and body of the response.
-It will also be able to run multiple tests when passed a directory and even multiple tests in a certus file
+It will also be able to run multiple tests when passed a directory and even multiple tests in a certus file. certus will also be able to do benchmarks.

 # Contribution
 Contributions are welcome, as an open source noob I don't really have any contribution rule so just feel free to make a pull request.
+Just create an issue if you encounter any errors.